swilam0/swilam0/README.md

 # 👨‍💻 About Me

-Full Stack engineer specializing in building secure, scalable, and high-performance web applications end-to-end.
+Software Engineer specializing in building secure, scalable, and high-performance web applications end-to-end.
-Experienced in designing both backend architectures and frontend experiences, with a strong focus on performance, clean code, and seamless system integration.
+Experienced in designing and developing full-stack systems, from backend architecture and APIs to modern frontend applications, with a strong focus on clean code, performance, and seamless user experience.

-Skilled in building RESTful APIs, authentication & authorization systems, database design, and modern frontend interfaces using React and Next.js.
+Skilled in building robust systems including authentication & authorization, real-time applications, and scalable database architectures, while applying security best practices across the entire development lifecycle.
-Strong background in penetration testing, vulnerability discovery, and applying security best practices across the entire application stack.
+Strong background in penetration testing and vulnerability discovery, bringing a security-first mindset into every layer of the application.

-Passionate about developing production-ready applications that balance user experience, system performance, and security.
+Passionate about solving complex engineering problems and building production-ready systems that balance performance, scalability, and user experience.

-- Full Stack Engineer specializing in **Node.js (NestJS, ExpressJS) & React (Next.js)**
+- Software Engineer building full-stack applications using **Node.js (NestJS, ExpressJS) & React (Next.js)**
 - Strong background in API Security, web exploitation, and secure development practices
 - Junior Pentester with **30+ discovered vulnerabilities**
 - CTF Player & Challenge Creator (Farm CTF)
-- Competitive Programming Participant (ECPC) background
+- Strong problem-solving background (ECPC participant)
 - Co-founder of **DeverCrowd**

 ---